sansfrontiere/own/_pages/digital-advertising.md

 bannerlink:
   - ""
 ---
-<h3>Digital Advertising allows your message to be seen where your audience are already looking.</h3>
-<h3>We are Google AdWords qualified and can provide sponsorship on the first page of Google with Google Pay-Per-Click AdWords.</h3>
+<h3>Digital Advertising allows your message to be seen where your audience are already looking.
+We are Google AdWords qualified and can provide sponsorship on the first page of Google with Google Pay-Per-Click AdWords.</h3>
 <strong>PPC</strong>
 How does it work?
 <ul style="margin-top: -10px;">